arras-energy/gridlabd-template/README.md

 # GridLAB-D Analysis Templates

 This repository contains the HiPAS GridLAB-D analysis templates.
 Templates are published by organizations, which are specified by country and region.
-Publishes organizations are listed in the `.orgs` file.
-Each organization publishes templates by listing them in the organizations `.index` file.
+Published organizations are listed in the `.orgs` file.
+Each organization publishes templates by listing them in the organization's `.index` file.
 Templates are contained in folders, the contents of which are published in `.zip` folders.

 ## Example